AndreasMadsen/dprof/README.md

 ## Example

 Add `dprof` to the beginning of you script to profile it.
 When done a `dprof.json` file is created in your working directory.
-Inspect this file to know more about your program (UI inspector is coming, ask @emilbayes).
+You can inspect the file or run `cat dprof.json | dprof > dprof.html` to get a svg view.

 ```javascript
 require('dprof');